hazelcast/hazelcast-jet/site/docs/api/more-transforms.md

 ## JSON

-JSON is very frequent data exchange format.
+JSON is a frequently used data exchange format.
 To transform the data from/to JSON format you can use `JsonUtil` utility class without adding an extra dependency to the classpath.
 The utility class uses the lightweight `jackson-jr` JSON library under the hood.